planet-api/documentation/_documentation/authentication/login.md

 }
 ```

 > Note: Tokens are valid during 24h.
-You need to get a new token once a given one expires.
+You need to get a new token once it expires.